mori6mori/Java-Programming-/README.md

 # Java-Programming-
-Programming projects for Intro to Java class
+These are programming assignments I did for my intro to java class One of the most notable project is the poker game I programmed in HW 8 containing multiple nested class